github/scientist/README.md

 end
 ```

 The ignore blocks are only called if the *values* don't match.
 If one observation raises an exception and the other doesn't, it's always considered a mismatch.
+If both observations raise different exceptions, that is also considered a mismatch.

 ### Enabling/disabling experiments